se-edu/learningresources/contents/javascript/Javascript-modules.md

 ## How to Modularize JavaScript Code?

-There are 3 most common implementations of modules in JavaScript: ES6 modules as the most recent and official implementation in JavaScript, CommonJS which is used by NodeJS, and the old module pattern.
+There are 3 most common implementations of modules in JavaScript: *ES6 modules* as the most recent and official implementation, *CommonJS* which is used by NodeJS, and the old *module pattern*.
 This article will cover all those 3 implementations because there is still a large number of applications using those 3 implementations.

 ### ES6 modules